 Birds are wild animals.
 Therefore, it can be challenging, if not impossible, to predict and control their behaviour.
 But like people, birds are creatures of habit.
 So, if everything stays the same, they will not react.
 Though when the surroundings change, birds typically react by taking off.

 Birds on offshore installations will most likely find remote areas to rest and nest – such as helidecks or the laydown area.
 Even though there might be some activity in terms of human movement and containers and equipment being loaded, it will probably not be enough to keep the birds away.
-However, there are a number of things that will scare them away:
+However, there are a number of well-known ways to scare them away:

 The most important step in keeping pest birds away is to prevent them from settling down in the first place.
 This is key when dealing with flocks of birds.
 Once you have one gull resting on your facility, it is only a matter of time before the headcount increases drastically.

 It can be hard to avoid birds if your business is surrounded by an abundance of food such as crops in a field or an ocean full of fish and shellfish.
 Prevention in terms of scaring off the birds before they settle down is even more important if your offshore facility lacks human activity like an unattended oil rig or an offshore substation.

 The use of spikes and netting to prevent larger birds from landing is mostly employed on top of buildings and rails where personnel does not work or operate.
 However, small birds can easily overcome these barriers.
 You can also disturb the nests and destroy the eggs by using a long stick.
 This will make the birds feel unsafe and the environment unpredictable.